Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Overview: Asian Persimmons on their traditional rootstock are genetically marginal for hot desert regions.
 One successful grower states that he planted several bare root persimmons every year, expecting many of them to die and a few to live, until he had a small grove.
 After the first two years in the ground, those trees that survive seem well adapted and their rate of growth speeds up.
 After three years, they have attained sufficient root volume to need less attention.

-Heat tolerant: This plant does better in temperatures below 90°F. A few cultivars can endure temperatures over 100°F but the tree must be mulched well, watered every two days, grown in enriched soil, and provided afternoon shade.
+Heat tolerant: This plant does better in temperatures below 90°F (32°C).
+A few cultivars can endure temperatures over 100°F (38°C) but the tree must be mulched well, watered every two days, grown in enriched soil, and provided afternoon shade.
 High temperatures may reduce the size of the fruit crop.

 Sun: Full morning sun with afternoon shade.

 Planting: Locate this tree where it will receive morning sun and afternoon shade.
-The soil must be pH neutral, well drained, and have high organic content.
+The soil must be pH neutral, well draining, and have high organic content.

-Fertilize: Do not fertilize unless leaves are not dark green or shoots grow less than one foot a year.
+Fertilize: Do not fertilize unless leaves are not dark green or shoots grow less than 1' (30cm) a year.
 Use an organic fertilizer, when necessary, in mid to late winter.
 Excess nitrogen causes fruit drop.

 Water after becoming established: Every two days in high heat to once a month in cooler temperatures.
 Bubbler irrigation at the drip line, with an automatic timer is helpful.
 Increase water in the spring and taper off in the fall.
 Fruit drop occurs with insufficient water.